-Gate and visit Grave Circle A where Schliemann found the famous gold mask that he believed was the death mask of King Agamemnon himself!
+- Fortress City of Mycenae: Treasury of Atreus & Acropolis - Afternoon at leisure in Nauplion death mask of King Agamemnon himself!
 It was from Mycenae that Agamemnon set out to join the Greek armada against Troy.
 It was also the scene of his murder at the hands of his wife Clytemnestra and his nephew (her lover) Aigisthus.
 From high up on the citadel, with panoptical views of the surrounding countryside, she certainly would have seen Agamemnon coming!
 When we meet Agamemnon in the Underworld, he condemns his Clymnestra but praises Odysseus' faithful wife Penelope, saying that her story will be "a thing of grace for the people of earth" (Odyssey 24.191-203).